-3. "Sexual battery" means oral, anal, or vaginal penetration by, or union with, the sexual organ of another or the anal or vaginal penetration of another by any other object; however, sexual battery does not include an act done for a bona fide medical purpose.
+Florida Law refers to 'Sexual Battery' instead of Sexual Assault and includes any offense involving oral, anal, or vaginal penetration by, or union with, the sexual organ of another or the anal or vaginal penetration of another by any other object; however, sexual battery does not include an act done for a bona fide medical purpose.
 Sexual battery is an act performed against the victim's will and without consent.
-Sexual battery includes force that may involve physical violence, coercion, threat, or harm.
-Reference §794.011(1)(h), Florida Statutes.
+Sexual battery includes force that may involve physical violence, coercion, threat, or harm. (s.
+794.011, Fla.
+Stat.)